-You may be channeling the adventure-ready aspects of your personality into specific contexts - perhaps your free time or your vacation, where your creativity and intuitive wisdom can be expressed.
-Do you also bring it into your profession and work-related decisions?
+You may be channeling the adventure-ready aspects of your personality into specific contexts - perhaps your free time or your vacation.
+This is where your creativity and perhaps your intuitive wisdom can be expressed.
+How do you balance your creative input with rational analysis?

 You may notice that the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
-We have become more aware of the complexity of our challenges, and we are skeptical of the effectiveness of simplistic solutions.
+We have become more aware of the complexity of our challenges, and we are skeptical of simplistic solutions.

-However, this also requires entry into uncharted territories.
+However this also requires entry into uncharted territories.
 Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting.
 Having no plans or blueprints to follow may be unsettling, and the only choice is to take some risks.